Best Supplements for Improved Bowel Movement Frequency

 - Low evidence3 studies

-Across 3 randomized controlled trials, all reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency.
-Two of the three studies found statistically significant increases in defecation frequency compared to placebo, primarily in adults with low bowel movement frequency or functional constipation.
-The available evidence suggests a consistent benefit, but the evidence base is small and preliminary.
+Across 3 randomized controlled trials, 3 reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency in adults with low defecation frequency or functional constipation.
+Two of the three studies found statistically significant improvements.
+The evidence base is small and preliminary, with no consistently reported dose or form.

 - LowBacillus coagulansAcross 4 studies, all reported beneficial effects of Bacillus coagulans on improved bowel movement frequency, with effect sizes ranging from small to moderate.
 The evidence includes a large systematic review of 3,903 adults with chronic constipation (moderate effect), and a randomized controlled trial in IBS patients showing small benefits over 56 days.
 The most studied form was Bacillus coagulans combined with inulin, though dose reporting was inconsistent.3 beneficial1 neutral4 studies

-- LowBifidobacterium lactis MAK16B42LAcross 3 randomized controlled trials, all reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency.
-Two of the three studies found statistically significant increases in defecation frequency compared to placebo, primarily in adults with low bowel movement frequency or functional constipation.
-The available evidence suggests a consistent benefit, but the evidence base is small and preliminary.3 beneficial3 studies
+- LowBifidobacterium lactis MAK16B42LAcross 3 randomized controlled trials, 3 reported beneficial moderate-sized effects of Bifidobacterium lactis strains on bowel movement frequency in adults with low defecation frequency or functional constipation.
+Two of the three studies found statistically significant improvements.
+The evidence base is small and preliminary, with no consistently reported dose or form.3 beneficial3 studies